zhongerting/WarpX2511-xjtu/Docs/source/usage/parameters.rst

     Only for ``dsmc`` with impact ionization.
 This specifies which one of the colliding particles is ionized.

+* ``collisions.correct_energy_momentum`` (`bool`) optional (default 0)
+    For pairwisecoulomb collisions, whether to correct the energy and momentum after the collisions so that they are conserved.
+    In binary collisions, if the weights of the colliding particles are not the same, the collision does not exactly conserve energy and momentum.
+When this option is on, after the collisions, small modifications are made to the particle momentum so that the energy and momentum are exactly conserved in each cell.
+    This uses the algorithm described in https://doi.org/10.1016/j.jcp.2025.113927.

+* ``collisions.energy_fraction`` (`float`) optional (default 0.05)
+    For pairwisecoulomb collisions, when correcting the energy and momentum conservation, the energy correction is applied to pairs of particles in their center of momentum frame.
+    This parameter is the fraction of the relative energy in the COM frame that is used in the correction.

+* ``collisions.energy_fraction_max`` (`float`) optional (default 0.5)
+    For pairwisecoulomb collisions, when correcting the energy and momentum conservation, the energy correction is applied to pairs of particles in their center of momentum frame.
+    This parameter is the fraction of the total relative energy in the COM frame of all pairs that is used in the correction.

+* ``collisions.beta_weight_exponent`` (`float`) optional (default 1.)
+    For pairwisecoulomb collisions, when correcting the energy and momentum conservation, this parameter controls the exponent used on the particle weight when distributing the momentum correction.
+    With a value greater than 1, it will distribute more of the correction to particles with higher weights.

+* ``<collision_name>.correct_energy_momentum`` (`bool`) optional
+    For pairwisecoulomb collisions, override the parameter ``collisions.correct_energy_momentum`` for the specific collision.

+* ``<collision_name>.energy_fraction`` (`float`) optional
+    For pairwisecoulomb collisions, override the parameter ``collisions.energy_fraction`` for the specific collision.

+* ``<collision_name>.energy_fraction_max`` (`float`) optional
+    For pairwisecoulomb collisions, override the parameter ``collisions.energy_fraction_max`` for the specific collision.

+* ``<collision_name>.beta_weight_exponent`` (`float`) optional
+    For pairwisecoulomb collisions, override the parameter ``collisions.beta_weight_exponent`` for the specific collision.

 .. _running-cpp-parameters-numerics:

 Numerics and algorithms